peter/versioned/README.md

 ## Maturity

-This framework is a work in progress and has not been used in production yet.
+This framework is used in production but should not be considered mature yet.

 ## Example App and Getting Started Tutorial